arthur-chaves/ROSTI/README.md

 # ROSTI
 **Recommendations for Outdoor Swims, Transport & Ideas**

-ROSTI is a smart assistant that helps you plan the perfect Swiss day trip.
+ROSTI is your friendly Swiss day trip planner, combining real-time weather, lake water temperatures, transport options, and fun entertainment ideas all in one easy-to-use spot.

-It combines real-time weather and lake water temperature forecasts, transport data, and entertainment suggestions — all in one interface.
+Perfect for those sunny summer days when you wonder:

-ROSTI is designed to answer daily questions in summertime:
+“Which lake is calling me today?
+Is the water ready for a swim or still too chilly?”

-> _“Which beach should I go today?
-Is the water too cold over there?”_
+ROSTI helps you make the best choice, so you can enjoy the perfect day outdoors without the guesswork.

 ---